 Health and education in a digital age

 The Commission wants to see a world where health and education in a digital age is efficient and inclusive.
 Health and education outcomes fall far short of expectations and millions of people and children are left behind.
 Digital and digitally enabled technologies offer exciting new opportunities to transform health and education throughout the developing world.
 Implemented effectively, these emerging technologies can dramatically improve outcomes and efficiency and ensure that benefits are much more widely and equitably distributed.
-Our new major report Positive Disruption looks at health and education in a digital age.
+Our major report Positive Disruption looks at health and education in a digital age.

 Digital strategy kit

 The course towards prosperity for everyone is not easy.
 Responding positively to technological change requires vision and strategy, and there are trade-offs that need to be carefully managed.
 The moment to capitalise on the opportunities that technology can bring for everyone is now.
 Failure to act means that the poorest and most marginalised people risk being left even further behind.